OpenScienceMOOC/Module-5-Open-Research-Software-and-Open-Source/content_development/Task_2.md

 This task is designed for students and researchers who want to create and re-use GitHub-based projects/repositories in the academic literature.

+Don't forget you can join in the discussions over at our open [**Slack channel**](https://openmooc-ers-slackin.herokuapp.com/).
+Please do introduce yourself at #module5opensource, and tell us a bit about who you are, your background, and how you ended up here!

 Estimated time to complete: 45-60 minutes.

 ## Table of contents